laravel/docs/scout.md

     'soft_delete' => true,

 When this configuration option is `true`, Scout will not remove soft deleted models from the search index.
 Instead, it will set a hidden `__soft_deleted` attribute on the indexed record.
-Then, you may use the `withTrashed` or `onlyTrashed` methods to retrieve these records when searching:
+Then, you may use the `withTrashed` or `onlyTrashed` methods to retrieve soft deleted records when searching:

     // Include trashed records when retrieving results...
     $orders = App\Order::withTrashed()->search('Star Trek')->get();